syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Optional

-You can use the `optional` property to determine whether the step can be skipped or not.
+You can determine whether the step can be skipped or not by setting the `optional` property.
 By default the `optional` property is false.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}